fresns/docs/wiki/en-US/extensions/callback/index.md

         "fid": "",
         "plid": "",
         "clid": "",
+        "uploadInfo": "",
     },
+    // The following logic is consistent with the API "code": 0, // Processing status code
-    "data": {
+    "message": "ok", // Alert message in case of failure "data": {
         // For example, a map extension that returns information about the user's selected location }